STARHAWK THE WITCH

 Have I ever grown past needing this feedback?

-And I did.
+I did.
 I waited on a bench for two hours.
 You know, twelve adult hours.
 The principal let me in at last.
 He wanted me to apologize.
 I wouldn't.
 I said "You shouldn't believe liars."
 He didn't threaten or punish me, yet I felt angry.
 NOW I see why.
 He was saying I had no right to express anger--not only could I not criticize the teacher, I couldn't even criticize a fucking crayon.
 Yet the teacher could lose her temper over a small child picking up crayons and she wasn't apologizing.
-And no one was making Cindy apologize...
+Cindy sure wasn't apologizing.
+They believed her not me.

 IN MY DREAMS